St. Rose of Lima Old Church (New York City)

-The Old Church of St. Rose of Lima is a former Roman Catholic parish church which was under the authority of the Roman Catholic Archdiocese of New York, located at 36 Cannon Street between Broome Street and Delancey Street in the Lower East Side of Manhattan, New York City.
+The Old Church of St. Rose of Lima is a former Roman Catholic parish church which was under the authority of the Roman Catholic Archdiocese of New York, located at 36 Cannon Street between Broome Street and Delancey Street on the Lower East Side of Manhattan, New York City.
 The rectory was located at 42 Cannon Street; the school was located at 290 Delancey Street.
 The 1871 church was described by The New York Times when it opened in 1871, as one of the finest churches in the city.
 The church was demolished around July 1901 and the site redeveloped in conjunction with the erection of the Williamsburg Bridge (1903) and public housing.
 A new church was begun shortly after property was purchased in July 1900 at Grand and Lewis Streets.
 The parish closed in the 1960s.

 Parish history

 The parish of St. Rose of Lima was established in 1868 out of the parish of St. Mary's Church (Manhattan) to relieve the overcrowded conditions there by that parish's assistant and acting pastor, the Rev. Michael McKenna.
 Fr.
 McKenna opened a small chapel on February 9, 1868.

 A number of the prelates attached to St. Rose's parish went onto distinguished ecclesiastical careers.
 Rev. McKenna was an Irish prelate who first visited the U.S. to collect money for church building; he was also known to have had ties to Irish nationalism.
 Pastor McKenna remained here until his death in 1875, temporarily succeeded by the Rev. Patrick J. Daly, and then by the Rev. Richard Brennan later that year until he was transferred to the Church of the Holy Innocents (New York City).
 Thereafter, the Rev. Edward McGinley, who for many years had been assistant pastor became pastor in 1890, succeeded by the Rev. Peter McNamee, who in 1914 was assisted by the Revs.
 Francis J. Heaney and Christopher B. Dunlevy St. Rose's was the first New York City posting of the Rev. John J. Boyle, founding pastor of St. Luke's Church (Bronx, New York) after a stint in Goshen, New York.
 As reported in 1914, the parish "Catholic population numbers about 3,500, and the church property is valued at $300,000, with no debt."

 The church had strong ties to Ireland and Irish politics.
 Apart from its first pastor, The New York Times reported in 1886 that the church had raised $800 to assist the Irish national leader Charles Stewart Parnell, who was then just beginning to deal with the divorce scandal that would cost him his political career and force him to live in exile.
 Parnell was abandoned by the Irish church but remained very popular with lay Irish Catholics.
 Here in New York, lay Irish Catholics held the fundraiser for him in the church, itself.